Capital funding guidelines

-Applications to NERC capital calls should adhere to any specific requirements stated in the announcement of opportunity for the specific capital call, however capital can include labour / development costs associated with the creation of the asset, providing the input from an individual is for a sustained period and a significant number of hours within that period.
+Applications to NERC capital calls should adhere to any specific requirements stated in the announcement of opportunity (AO) for the specific capital call.
+Capital can include labour / development costs associated with the creation of the asset, providing the input from an individual is for a sustained period and a significant number of hours within that period.
 This may include transport, delivery and installation costs.

 What cannot be funded as capital?

-Staffing cannot be included within a capital investment, with all resourcing related to operation, maintenance and training users to be covered by the awarded institution.
+Staffing after the creation of the asset cannot be included within a capital investment; resourcing related to operation, maintenance and training users is to be covered by the awarded institution.

 Routine replacement and/or repair of assets, such as building repairs, maintenance and scheduled replacement of standard equipment, will not be considered.
 Similarly, costs related to renting cannot be included.

-In addition to NERC investments in a range of national research facilities, a key national capability for the UK's environmental science community is the availability of advanced science equipment located within research organisations.
-The creative use of equipment is a vital driver of scientific innovation and discovery, and consequently NERC works to improve access to these state-of-the-art assets wherever possible.
+A key national capability for the UK's environmental science community is the availability of advanced science equipment located within research organisations to the wider community.
+Sharing NERC funded equipment is vital to driving scientific innovation and discovery, and consequently NERC works continuously to improve access to these state-of-the-art assets wherever possible.

 Please note that NERC calls may have specific equipment sharing guidelines outside of what is outlined above.
-As such, please check within the call's announcement of opportunity and/or the award's terms and conditions.
+As such, please check within the call's AO and / or the awards terms and conditions.